danchoi/kindlerb/README.markdown

 The `src` attributes must point to image files on the local filesystem.
 If the paths are relative, they should be relative to the target file tree root.

+## Encoding

+Make sure all your textual source files are encoded in UTF-8.

 ## Author